devitrylouis/devitrylouis.github.io/_pages/about.md

   - /about.html
 ---

 Here is a collection of articles I wrote during the last year.
 It is a summary of my personal projects and research as well on lecture notes and online content.
 It covers the basics of Machine Learning and Deep Learning, along with tools and domain specific articles (time series, NLP, visual computing, network science, music...).
+If possible and time permits, I add Python code to code the algo from scratch or close to; I am not trying to reinvent the wheel 😉.

+Some of them are very much a work in progress.
+I update those on a daily basis (so stay tuned 📣).
+The articles that will be finished in the upcoming month are listed below:

 | Machine Learning | Deep Learning | Tools |
 |:---------------------------:|:-------------------------------:|:-------------------------------:|